Happy New Year, lovely blog readers! I hope 2019 is full of happiness for each and every one of you.

 As an author myself, it would be disingenuous of me not to declare that reviews help authors too.
 Bagele Chilisa’s book has (at the time of writing) 1109 citations on Google Scholar, yet only one review on Amazon UK and three on Goodreads.
 While citations are great if you’re in academia, public reviews increase visibility for authors far more than citations.
 I have never understood why academic readers don’t take a few minutes to write public reviews like readers of other types of books.
 Though I’m guilty too… but that is going to change!
 The minute I publish this blog post I’m going to write my second review for this year.

 You can join in if you too would like to spread a little happiness.
 All you need to do is take five minutes to write a short public review of an academic book.
 Perhaps a book you think should be more widely known, or that you would not recommend (don’t forget to say why), or that would help readers in a particular category.
 Even if you only review a book a month – or even a book a year – that will help potential readers, and authors too.
-I’ll be using the hashtag #reviewabookaweek to talk about this on social media.
+I’ll be using the hashtags #reviewabook and #reviewabookaweek to talk about this on social media.
 Hope to see you there!

 This blog is funded by my beloved patrons.
 It takes me around one working day per month to post here each week.
 At the time of writing I’m receiving funding of $12 per month.
 If you think 4-5 of my blog posts is worth more than $12 – you can help!
 Ongoing support would be fantastic but you can also support for a single month if that works better for you.
 Support from Patrons also enables me to keep this blog ad-free.
 If you are not able to support me financially, please consider reviewing any of my books you have read – even a single-line review on Amazon or Goodreads is a huge help – or sharing a link to my work on social media.
 Thank you!